You can use the below URL for login to complete your SEOIs.

 8. Will they ever become mandatory?

 SEOIs are automatically administered for most courses (there are some exceptions).
-This is why you receive several emails, and get a pop-up for each new window you open in Blackboard.
+This is why you receive several emails, and get a pop-up for each new window you open in Canvas.

 9. What do I get out of completing SEOIs?

 • When you complete SEOIs, you participate in an important feedback process that contributes to better learning for all.

 • Feedback to faculty helps them improve teaching and learning outcomes.